Go to the Students section

 Go to the Support us section

-If you are a student on the Undergraduate Modular Programme about to embark on a project or dissertation, please read and familiarise yourself with the following guidelines.
+If you are about to embark on an Undergraduate project or dissertation, please read and familiarise yourself with the following guidelines.

 To achieve an Honours Degree, a student must pass at least 6 acceptable Honours Level module credits.
 This will normally include 2 module credits of dissertations, project or synoptic study.
 These studies should demonstrate that an Honours student can successfully collect data and select appropriate knowledge from the range he/she has acquired, can propose solutions for appropriate problems and communicate the results, and that the student can work independently.

 A dissertation is an extended study of a topic agreed as appropriate for a Subject.
 It should demonstrate the student’s ability to argue coherently, to marshal evidence, to synthesise and evaluate critically the disparate sources used to identify and work with appropriate theoretical methods.
 It does not necessarily involve original research or the study of unpublished or primary material.